efuller-gov/dm3k/docs/dev_env.md

 If hot reload does not occur, try the following...

-1. Cntl-R in the browser.
+1. Ctrl-R in the browser.
 This should force a hard reload.
 2. If #1 doesnt work, try restarting the ui container by running...

     ```bash